getnudges/monov4/mkdocs/docs/index.md

-# Welcome to UnAd
+# Welcome to Nudges

-Welcome to the UnAd system POC repository.
-This repo is meant to document all of the necessary components of the UnAd system and be used as a starting point for development.
+Welcome to the Nudges system POC repository.
+This repo is meant to document all of the necessary components of the Nudges system and be used as a starting point for development.

 ## Repository Structure

-The UnAd system architecture is guided by Domain-Driven principals in terms of structure, and (roughly) Event-Driven architecture in terms of behavior and interaction between it's services.
+The Nudges system architecture is guided by Domain-Driven principals in terms of structure, and (roughly) Event-Driven architecture in terms of behavior and interaction between it's services.

 This repository structure attempts to reflect that approach as much as possible.
 The primary directories of interest are as follows.